+Celery is typically a very affordable vegetable, ranging from fifty cents to $2.00 per stalk or head.
 Store celery in the crisper drawer of your refrigerator.
 Limp celery can often be revitalized by an ice water bath.

-4. Yogurt with Maple Syrup or Honey
+4. Yogurt with Jam, Maple Syrup, or Honey

-Applesauce is a very affordable snack, packed with vitamins and fiber.
+Applesauce is a very cheap snack, packed with vitamins and fiber.
 You can buy large jars and dole it out, or make your own in the crockpot.
 It freezes extremely well, meaning that you can maximize your time by making a ginormous batch.
 My kids like to eat it still partially frozen, like a slushie.

 If pears are on sale, you can make pear sauce in the same way.

-6. Chocolate-Covered Banana Slices
+6. Chocolate-Covered Bananas

-These frozen bits of deliciousness, chocolate-covered banana bites are quick to pull together.
+These frozen bits of deliciousness, chocolate-covered bananas are quick to pull together.
 They taste almost like ice cream – only less guilt-inducing and a little bit healthier.

 7. Cheese Slices and Homemade Bread

 Baking fresh bread is not all that difficult, especially when you have a bread machine or follow the 5-minute Artisan Bread method.
 It’s easy, quick, and much cheaper than storebought bread.